Healthy Homes Assessment Korokoro

 Rental Property Home Assessments Korokoro

-Areas of rental properties that are impacted by the Healthy Homes Standard in Korokoro include each:
+Areas of rental properties that are impacted through Healthy Homes Standards.
+Healthy Homes Standard in Korokoro include each:

 • Living Room